justinjiajia/cloud_security/labs/lab_7.md

    <img width="500" src="https://github.com/user-attachments/assets/b591f89f-8241-4032-84d0-e5644368e3c2" />

-9. Click the *Confirm subscription* link in the opened tab to subscribe your email address to the SNS Topic.
+8. Click the *Confirm subscription* link in the opened tab to subscribe your email address to the SNS Topic.

    Then, close the tab that displays *Subscription confirmed!*

-You have now used the AWS CloudFormation template to provision the lab environment, including two IAM Roles, a Lambda Function, and a SNS Topic.
+You have now used the AWS CloudFormation template to provision your lab environment, including two IAM Roles, a Lambda Function,  a SNS Topic, and several VPC related resources.
 The purpose of these resources will become clear in subsequent tasks.

 The following diagram shows the architecture that was created for you in AWS at the beginning of the lab.